designstem/projects/biomimicry/index.md

 - How much total weight does the object have?
 - How much juice does it contain?
-- How much can you strech the orange?
+- How much can you stretch the orange?
 - What physical characteristics do you think that the orange has
 - Do you think that the material inside containers and the external support protection material of the orange is lighter or heavier?
 - Can you see in a microscopic approach the film that fixes the containers of the orange and guess how they stay together?
-- Do you think the object is proportional to your hand and to your head?
+- Do you think the object is proportional to your hand and your head?
 - Can you calculate the weight of the orange splitting the materials?
 - Calculate the angle space between containers?
 - Calculate the measure of the orange (length, with, thickness, perimeter)?